A Screen Actors Guild exhibit G form is used to calculate the amount of pension and health benefits that an actor will receive.

 The Header — General Details About Your Film Production

-The Header is where the most important information about your film production goes.
+The Header is where the essential information about your film production goes.
 It is the first part of a film page that a potential customer sees.
-This is the area where you should put your best foot forward, so to speak.
+This is where you should put your best foot forward, so to speak.
 Your header should entice a person to watch your entire film and leave positive comments.

 The title of your film should be concise but descriptive.
 The title should immediately communicate what type of film it is.
 It should also grab the viewer’s attention, be fun, and make them want to watch more.